 Location.
-39° 8.999′ N, 77° 51.58′ W. Marker is in Bluemont, Virginia, in Clarke County.
-Marker can be reached from the intersection of Parker Lane and Alder Lane, on the left when traveling north.
+39° 8.311′ N, 77° 52.198′ W. Marker is in Bluemont, Virginia, in Clarke County.
+Marker can be reached from the intersection of Parker Lane and Alder Lane, on the right when traveling south.
 Touch for map.
-Marker is at or near this postal address: 1400 Parker Lane, Bluemont VA 20135, United States of America.
+Marker is at or near this postal address: 1492 Parker Lane, Bluemont VA 20135, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Confederate Counterattack and Union Retreat (approx. one mile away); Col. George D. Wells Leads the Way (approx. one mile away); Battle of Cool Spring (was approx. one mile away but has been reported missing. ); Judge Parker's “Retreat” & the Battle of Cool Spring (approx. 1.1 miles away); a different marker also named Battle of Cool Spring (approx. 1.1 miles away); a different marker also named Battle of Cool Spring Wickliffe Church (approx. 2.1 miles away); Appalachian Trail and Bears Den (approx. 2.4 miles away).
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
+Col. George D. Wells Leads the Way (about 400 feet away, measured in a direct line); Battle of Cool Spring (was about 400 feet away but has been reported missing. ); a different marker also named Battle of Cool Spring (approx. 0.2 miles away); Judge Parker's “Retreat” & the Battle of Cool Spring (approx. 0.2 miles away); Thoburn’s Rescue (approx. one mile away); a different marker also named Battle of Cool Spring (approx. 1.4 miles away); The Retreat (approx. 1.4 miles away); a different marker also named Battle of Cool Spring (approx. 1.6 miles away).
 Touch for a list and map of all markers in Bluemont.